negatrait/323-wolf-pages/src/content/about.md

 Launch.
 Help businesses identify and clear issues with specific recommendations.
 Prove that addressing what matters works better than endless checklists.

 ### Medium term
 Expand specialist agents, even more specialised than now.
 Build more tools for them.
 Get better data.
-Learn.
-Adapt.
+Learn, adapt, improve the actionable recommendations.

 ### Long term
 Become the go-to AI SEO team for everyone who wants visibility without ad spend.
 Make clearing issues as easy as spell-check.